vengets/audition-api/README.md

 - Make sure that all code quality check are completed.
 - Gradle build completes sucessfully.
 - Make sure the application if functional.

+## Submission process
+Applicants need to do the following to submit their work:
+- Clone this repository
+- Complete their work and zip up the working application.
+- Applicants then need to send the ZIP archive to the email of the recruiting manager.
+This email be communicated to the applicant during the recruitment process.

+---
 ## Additional Information based on the implementation

 This section MUST be completed by applicants.
 It allows applicants to showcase their view on how an application can/should be documented.